gitter-badger/api-star/README.md

 # API Star

-*An API framework for either Flask or Falcon.*
+*An API framework for Flask & Falcon.*

 * Support for Python 2.7 or 3.4+.
 * Flask and Falcon backends.